-5.34 Major Petroleum Facility (MPF) Area
+5.33 Major Petroleum Facility (MPF) Area

-For 2010, monitoring at the MPF will continue as required by the NYS operating permit.
+For 2012, monitoring at the MPF will continue as required by the NYS operating permit.
 No changes to the MPF groundwater monitoring program are warranted at this time.

-5.35 Waste Management Facility (WMF)
+5.34 Waste Management Facility (WMF)

-For 2010, monitoring will continue at the WMF as required by the RCRA Part B Permit.
-No changes to the WMF groundwater monitoring program are warranted at this time.
+For 2012, monitoring will continue at the WMF as required by the RCRA Part B Permit.
+Following NYSDEC's acceptance of the proposed closure of the Mixed Waste Building, modify the MWF groundwater monitoring plan to eliminate sampling of surveillance well 066-224.

-5.36 Building 801
+5.35 Building 801